Arpeggio Anchor Build Guide

 Solder a JST ZH female plug housing onto the fixed end of the slip ring.

-Use an "imp" pipe cutter to cut an 11 mm long peice of 10mm diameter ABS tube.
+Use an "imp" pipe cutter to cut an 10 mm long peice of 10 mm diameter ABS tube.
 The same tube used on the marker box of the arp gripper.
-Glue the piece of tube in the hole on spool side A.
+Glue the piece of tube in the hole on spool side A. You can use a coin to press it in.

 When dry, put 3/8 * 7/8 stainless steel washer on the plastic tube, followed by a 10x15x4 bearing.

-Press the motor into the spool, align the holes and secure with 3 M3x8 screws
+Press the motor into the spool, align the holes and secure with 3 M3x8 screws.
+Now fully seat the slip ring against the side of the spool by gently pulling the wires through.

 Frame